akuhara/RF_INV/README.md

 * Applicable to OBS data
     * Model can include sea water on its top.
 A station is assumed to locate on the seafloor.
 * Multiple input traces
     * Can asign different ray parameter and Gaussian-filter for each trace.
+* Can use S-RF
+    * Joint inversion of P and S receiver functions is also possible.
 * Parallel tempering
     * More efficient than conventional MCMC.